onap/vnfrqts-requirements/docs/Chapter8/Ansible-Playbook-Examples.rst

  inventory directory, not a subdirectory under inventory.
 In the above
  example: vfdb9904vhosts (removed / VNF name and hosts vfdb9904/vhosts)

-Example of corresponding APPC API Call from ONAP – Ansible Server
+**Example of corresponding APPC/SDN-C API Call from ONAP – Ansible Server Specifications:**
-Specifications:

-An example of a curl request simulating a Rest API POST requesting execution of configure Playbook (using playbook relative path):
+Using a curl request simulating a Rest API POST requesting execution of configure Playbook (using playbook relative path):

 .. code-block:: text